“Hey Mom, I’m going to instagrazzle this one!”

 8. Hug Grandma and Grandpa Peabody

 Buttermilk Country is considered by many to be the best bouldering area in the country.
 It is certainly California’s premier bouldering area and entices many of the world-renowned heroes of climbing.
 The boulders here are known as glacial erratics.
-Huge rocks plucked from the Sierra Nevada 4 miles away, and driven by glaciers across this landscape some 2.5 million years ago.
+Huge rocks were plucked from the Sierra Nevada 4 miles away and driven by glaciers across this landscape some 2.5 million years ago.
 Some boulders are more than 40 feet tall.

 Give them a hug – the old folks and the young folks.
 Show the love.